What is a Business Plan, How to Create a Business Plan?

 Products and services are one of the most important sections of your business plan where you describe the current status of your products and future plans in detail.

 The products and services section should involve below information;

 - Current Status of your Products and Services

 Give the details of your products and explain how they will fulfill the requirements of the customers.
 If the product is still in the ideation phase or needs improvement, explain the steps for development, improvement, and research.

-Finally describe the project procurement management system, vendors you need to create the product and give information about the inventory if you need.
+Finally describe the project procurement management system, vendors you need to create the product, and give information about the inventory if you need it.